defconst/wasabi-samourai-analysis/README.md

 # Wasabi and Samourai CoinJoin Measurement Study

-This repository contains all data and source produced as part of our measurement study entitled [ Pinpointing and Measuring Wasabi and Samourai CoinJoins in the Bitcoin Ecosystem](https://arxiv.org/abs/2109.10229)
+This repository contains all data and source produced as part of our measurement study entitled *Measuring the Adoption and Actual Privacy of Decentralized CoinJoin Implementations in the Bitcoin Ecosystem*.

 ## Ground-Truth Datasets